cosibot/cosibot-international/bot/languages/en/data/nlu.md

 - Is the cure of Covid 19 there?
 - Is the medicine made?
 - Is the vaccine found
+- Is vaccines out
+- Is covid vaccine out
 - Is there a cure for covid 19
 - Is there a cure found for the Corona Virus
 - Is there a cure?